LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 9 - Return to Brokvar.md

 - Arriving at Circe's house, guards wait outside - after being made to wait, Niahl exits - visibly reacting to someone.
 (Tom)
 	- Something might happen here?
 - Going inside, the party are met by Elaine who explains that Missy has returned from her excursion.
-- Guided to her office, in which two nobles are seated: Owain & Cenwyn
+- Guided to her office, in which two nobles are seated: Owain & Ceinwen
 - Missy explains that Owain is entering the election, as house Moss has had a long history with Brokvar - being one of the original settlements